AiyanaLizMathew/BellyButton-Biodiversity/README.md

 ## Step 2 - Plotly.js

-Use Plotly.js to build interactive charts for your dashboard.
+Use Plotly.js to build interactive charts for the dashboard.

 * Use the route `/names` to populate a dropdown select element with the list of sample names.